RaphaelDolling2020/gh-issue-sync/README.md

 | Changed | Same | Changed | **Conflict** – skip with warning |

 When a conflict occurs:
-- On **pull**: Local changes are preserved, remote update is skipped
+- On **pull**: local changes are preserved, remote update is skipped
-- On **push**: Remote changes are detected, local push is skipped
+- On **push**: remote changes are detected, local push is skipped
 - Use `--force` on pull to overwrite local changes

 ## License

-This code is 100% LLM generated.
+This code is entirely LLM generated.
 It is unclear if LLM generated code can be copyrighted.

 - License: [Apache-2.0](https://github.com/mitsuhiko/gh-issue-sync/blob/main/LICENSE)